Orange textured background

 How it is collected

-A hidden div container — positioned off-screen at top: -9999px — is appended to document.body.
-Each of the 25 element specs is created, mounted, measured via offsetWidth and offsetHeight, then removed.
+A hidden div container (positioned off-screen at top: -9999px) is appended to document.body.
+Each element spec is created, mounted, measured via offsetWidth and offsetHeight, then removed.
 Reading offsetWidth forces a synchronous layout per element; errors on individual elements fall back to the string 0,0.
-The 45 CSS feature strings are then tested with CSS.supports(); if the API is absent, all flags default to false.
-All 70 values are joined with the pipe delimiter and hashed via xxHash64.
+The CSS feature strings are then tested with CSS.supports(); if the API is absent, all flags default to false.
+All values are serialised and hashed via xxHash64.
 The container is removed in a finally block regardless of errors.

 Confidence rules